wing5wong/artisan-whs-static/source/_events/2025-12-07_start-of-term-1-year-9-year-13-new-students-from-all-other-year-levels.md

 Morning tea at the conclusion of powhiri.

 **10.15am (approx)**
-**Y9 and other new pupils back to Hall** for organisation into form classes.
+**Y9 and other new students back to Hall** for organisation into form classes.
 Taken to form rooms.
 Deans of year groups other than Y9 need to collect the new pupils and provide some orientation.

 **11.30am – 12.00pm**